A friend of yours is thinking of going on a camping holiday for the first time this summer. He/She has asked for your advice.

 Write a letter to your friend.
 In your letter

-A friend of yours is thinking of going on a camping holiday for the first time summer.
-He/She has asked for your advice
+A friend of yours is thinking of going on a camping holiday for the first tie this summer.
+He/She has asked for your advice. explain why you think your friend would enjoy a campling holiday describe some possible disadvantages say whether you would like to go camping with your friend this summer

 Write a letter to your friend.
 In your letter